-Alexandria II Bibliotech project
+Alexandria II Bibliotech Project

 The Alexantria II Bibliotech project was an Early Interplanetary Age knowledge-base system.
 World-disk software was the model for the Alexandria II Bibliotech project some years later in about 155 AT (c.
 2124 c.e.).
-However, in Alexandria II a Darwinian/vonneumian hierarchy of semi-turning AIs was put into place to facilitate information retrieval.
+However, in Alexandria II a Darwinian/vonneumian hierarchy of semi-turing AIs was put into place to facilitate information retrieval.
 Aside from any library aspect the project might have had, it beautifully illustrated certain ecological aspects such as competition, symbiosis, parasitism, and co-evolution.
 Unfortunately selection pressures were not only based on the abilities of a daemon to retrieve and present information in a format useful to patrons (as was intended by the creative but largely baseline design team), but also on the daemon's ability to prevent other daemons from retrieving information.

 In the end Alexandria II became sort of adventure sim, with bizarre yet intriguing plotlines involving the retrieval of seemingly trivial data.
 One recorded jaunt involved befriending a village of gnomes and breaking into an orbital weapons platform to battle a steam driven army of blaster wielding mecha (using diplomacy and trickery when expedient) to rescue the Great Oracle from imposed captivity, allowing the Oracle thus to reveal the desired piece of information.
 In the specified instance the information desired was the recipe for a nearly tasteless (to most baseline palates of the era) coconut pudding.

-Regardless of their information retrieval abilities, the various semi-turning daemon clades of Alexandria II were known for their impressive artistic quality of their self generated display icons.
+Regardless of their information retrieval abilities, the various semi-turing daemon clades of Alexandria II were known for their impressive artistic quality of their self generated display icons.
 A few of the more whimsical of these included:

 The "TRON" ball of light, which hovers around a patrons head and cheerful says "no" or "yes" in answer to questions.